 Employers are required to produce their gender pay gap information within 6 months of their 'snapshot date'.
 The snapshot date must be a date in June.
-The snapshot date for South East Technological University (SETU) is 30th June 2023 with calculations based on the employees' remuneration for the 12 month period that precedes the snapshot date.
-The reporting deadline is 30th December 2023.
+The snapshot date for South East Technological University is 30th June 2022 with the calculations to be based on those employees' remuneration for the 12 month period that precedes the snapshot date.
+The reporting deadline is 30th December 2022.
 The deadline for publication of the University's gender pay gap information is 6 months after the chosen snapshot date.

-2. Gender Pay Gap Report 2023
+2. Gender Pay Gap Report 2022